 Aside from the absence of malolactic fermentation, are there any other particularities in your winemaking process?

 At Besserat de Bellefon we don’t practice centrifugation or filtration before the assemblage.
 The only filtering takes place after the wine is left on the lees.
 The wine is clarified only by natural sedimentation.
 We make one, two, or three rackings between alcoholic fermentation and blending.
-This way, the wines are nourished by their lees and get a certain complexity right after fermentation.
+This way, the wines are nourished by their lees and get a certain complexity right after the first fermentation.
 If you remove immediately all the sediments and yeasts, the wine is not be nourished.
 We give our wines time to develop; we bottle them later in the year, in June usually.
 Another particularity is how we treat our reserve wines: we use the solera method of permanent rejuvenation, which brings continuity to our style.

 And your prestige cuvée is aged in oak barrels…